Skip to Content

 This is a double-edged sword.
 It’s a beautiful country that everyone should visit once in their life, and it’s great for the economy, but at the same time they’re having to destroy some of the very places you want to see just to be able to support you.
 This is a hot topic in Iceland right now.

 We got our van from motorhomeiceland.com.
 The van was new and came with an electric cooler, water jug, gas stove, cutlery, linens, and sleeping bags.
 We didn’t need to bring anything for it – just our clothes and cameras.
-You can also check out goiceland.com, kukucampers.is, and happycampers.is.
+You can also check out cozycampers.is, goiceland.com, kukucampers.is, and happycampers.is.

 Without further ado, here are some of my notes and tips for driving around Iceland in a camper van.